birchill/10ten-ja-reader/README.md

 ![](https://github.com/birchill/10ten-ja-reader/workflows/Automated%20tests/badge.svg)
 ![Twitter Follow](https://img.shields.io/twitter/follow/rikaichamp)

 Hi fellow Japanese reader!
-Formerly known as Rikaichamp, this is browser extension lets you look up Japanese words with the hover of a mouse or tap of a screen.
+Formerly known as Rikaichamp, this browser extension lets you look up Japanese words with the hover of a mouse or tap of a screen.

 ## Table of Contents